|

 TERMINOLOGY & DEFINITIONS

-to discharge more than one cartridge with each pull of the trigger or operating mechanism
+firearm designed to discharge more than one cartridge with each pull of the trigger or

-is a machine gun.
-The Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE) also
+operating mechanism is a machine gun.
+The Bureau of Alcohol, Tobacco, Firearms, and

-Because their method of operation already places them in the NFA classification,
+mechanism is activated.
+Because their method of operation already places them in

-the configuration of the stock, barrel, bayonet lug, and flash hider is not
+the NFA classification, the configuration of the stock, barrel, bayonet lug, and flash

-restricted.
-If a suppressor is permanently attached to the machine gun, it too is
+hider is not restricted.
+If a suppressor is permanently attached to the machine gun,

-considered a part of the gun and not subject to a separate tax.
-Machine guns range
+it too is considered a part of the gun and not subject to a separate tax.
+Machine

-in size from small .22 caliber pistols such as the Mexican Trajoe up to the .50 caliber
+guns range in size from small .22 caliber pistols such as the Mexican Trajoe up to the .50

-Browning M-2 heavy machine gun.
-Automatic weapons firing projectiles larger than .50
+caliber Browning M-2 heavy machine gun.
+Automatic weapons firing projectiles larger

-inches in diameter, including the Oerlikon 20 mm cannon and Bofors 40 mm cannon, are
+than .50 inches in diameter, including the Oerlikon 20 mm cannon and Bofors 40 mm cannon,

 ammunition normally contains an explosive charge.
 The electrically operated G.E.